All Episodes

 Oh, okay.

-I didn't I didn't somebody told me yesterday that I was nominated to be in the Radio Hall of Fame, and I'm like, oh, that's nice.
+Somebody told me yesterday that I was nominated to be in the Radio Hall of Fame, and I'm like, oh, that's nice.

-And they said, No, you're supposed to get people to vote for you.
+And they said, no, you're supposed to get people to vote for you.

-That's that's not up for me to do that.
+It's not up for me to do that.

 I mean, isn't this the classic case of a story and a storyline pre-written by a guy that was out tweeting negative things against Trump?